toddersbud/gifjif/README.md

-gifjif
+Is it pronounced "jif" or "gif"?
 ======

-Is it pronounced "jif"?
+A fair question that we will answer with absolute certainty.